lbeder/slowkey/README.md

 Usage: slowkey derive [OPTIONS]

 Options:
+  -i, --iterations <ITERATIONS>        Number of iterations (must be greater than 0 and lesser than or equal to 4294967295) [default: 100]
+  -l, --length <LENGTH>                Length of the derived result (must be greater than 10 and lesser than or equal to 64) [default: 16]
+      --scrypt-log-n <SCRYPT_LOG_N>    Scrypt CPU/memory cost parameter (must be lesser than 64) [default: 20]
+      --scrypt-r <SCRYPT_R>            Scrypt block size parameter, which fine-tunes sequential memory read size and performance (must be greater than 0 and lesser than or equal to 4294967295) [default: 8]
+      --scrypt-p <SCRYPT_P>            Scrypt parallelization parameter (must be greater than 0 and lesser than 4294967295) [default: 1]
+      --argon2-m-cost <ARGON2_M_COST>  Argon2 number of 1 KiB memory block (must be greater than 8 and lesser than 4294967295) [default: 2097152]
+      --argon2-t-cost <ARGON2_T_COST>  Argon2 number of iterations (must be greater than 2 and lesser than 4294967295) [default: 2]
+      --argon2-p-cost <ARGON2_P_COST>  Argon2 number of threads (must be greater than 1 and lesser than 16777215) [default: 4]
-  -i, --idsa <OFFSET>                Start the derivation from this offset.
+      --offset <OFFSET>                Start the derivation from this offset.
 In order to use it, you also have to specify the intermediary offset data in hex format [default: 0]
       --offset-data <OFFSET_DATA>      Start the derivation with this intermediary data in hex format --base64                         Output the result in Base64 (in addition to hex) --base58                         Output the result in Base58 (in addition to hex)